blackhox/scriptsCosmoSDK/README.md

-# ReStaking script - auto claiming and delegating rewards for Rizon Network
+# ReStaking script - auto claiming and delegating rewards

 1. Download the script from my repository: